OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 The Yeoman Generator for Office Add-ins (also called "Yo Office") is an interactive Node.js-based command line tool that creates Office Add-in development projects.
 We recommend that you use this tool to create add-in projects except when you want the server-side code of the add-in to be in a .NET-based language (such as C# or VB.Net) or you want the add-in hosted in Internet Information Server (IIS).
 In either of the latter two situations, [use Visual Studio to create the add-in](develop-add-ins-visual-studio.md).

-The projects that tool creates have the following characteristics:
+The projects that the tool creates have the following characteristics:

-- They have a standard [npm](https://www.npmjs.com/) configuration that includes a package.json.
+- They have a standard [npm](https://www.npmjs.com/) configuration that includes a **package.json** file.
 - They include several helpful scripts to build the project, start the server, sideload the add-in in Office, and other tasks.
 - They use [webpack](https://webpack.js.org/) as a bundler and basic task runner.
 - In development mode, they are hosted on localhost by webpack's Node.js-based webpack-dev-server, a development-oriented version of the [express](http://expressjs.com/) server that supports hot-reloading and recompile-on-change.